Fair Catch Campaign Manager

 Despite starting her career in biomedical science (with a PhD in Immunology) it’s clear from her name that Cat was destined to be fighting for the fishes!

 Cat has over 20 years experience in environmental and social justice advocacy and activism, and has been campaigning for healthy oceans since 2003.
 She worked internationally on fisheries and seafood sustainability for 14 years with Greenpeace, and for 3 years as an Independent Advisor on science-based policy development for fisheries management, sustainable and equitable seafood sourcing practices, and fish welfare.
-Cat joined AMCS in early 2021 to lead our work to establish, and ensure the good management of, marine parks in Australia, before taking the lead on our new Fair Catch campaign in October 2022.
+Cat joined AMCS in early 2021 to lead our work on marine parks in Australia, before taking the lead on our new Fair Catch campaign in October 2022.

 Cat is also a regular guest lecturer and public speaker on oceans issues, on the Board and Steering Committee of two oceans organisations, and combines her love of the Arts and the oceans as a science advisor for a science-art performance project.